fatfreecrm/ffcrm_merge/README.markdown

 * Create a version history note to record the merge
 ** perhaps put paperclip on AccountAlias and ContactAlias
+* Add email and phone to merge autocomplete to help identify entities

 Copyright (c) 2013 Nathan Broadbent, Stephen Kenworthy.
 Crossroads Foundation, released under the MIT license